Rob Carter pilots Christopher Bliss comic soap opera Bangmouth Village

 Shot in May, the short-form series is directed by Big Red Button, AKA Johnny Burns and Pier Van Tijn, who helmed Kiell Smith-Bynoe's Channel 4 sketch pilot Red Flag and Emma Sidi's telenovela spoof La Princesa De Woking.

-Matt Bell, whose production credits include Meet The Richardsons and Things You Should Have Done, is Bangmouth Village's producer for Baby Cow Productions (This Time With Alan Partridge, Red Flag) and Blink Industries (Don't Hug Me I'm Scared), with Carter and Baby Cow's Rupert Majendie among the executive producers.
+Matt Bell, whose production credits include Meet The Richardsons and Things You Should Have Done, is Bangmouth Village's producer for Baby Cow Productions (This Time With Alan Partridge, Red Flag) and Blink Productions (Don't Hug Me I'm Scared), with Carter and Baby Cow's Rupert Majendie among the executive producers.

 Pierre Bergman, Rajesh Kahlhan, Ryan Lane, Harrison Dadswell and Francis Ezekiel round out the cast.